ronawho/distributed-lsb/README.md

 Each of these passes has to be stable; that is, it does not change the order of equal elements (in this case, that is elements with the same current digit).

+A parallel LSD radix sort has the following outline:

+* Create arrays `A` and `B` of total size `n`
+  * Arrays `A` and `B` store elements evenly among tasks
+* for each digit, starting with the least significant, shuffle the data by that digit:
+  * Each task counts the number of elements with each digit among its elements in `A`
+  * Collect the counts of digits into a global array, in digit order
+  * Perform a parallel prefix sum on that global array to compute the output range from each task
+  *  Each task copies the elements in its portion of `A` into the appropriate output portion of `B`
+  * swap arrays `A` and `B` if it is not the last digit

 ## What is a Distributed-Memory Parallel Programming Framework?